 Although you'll still be making more revenue, you'll probably have a few products that are not generating any revenue through Google Ads, in this case.
 A solution for this is to group your keywords with similar ROAS by campaign, then run a tROAS in each of the separate campaigns.

 Target ROAS is not the solution to your campaigns performing below what you expect.
 It is the push that some campaigns may need once it's exhausted all its other options.
-Do not expect a poor-performing campaign to suddenly perform well if you include a Target ROAS.
+Do not expect a poor-performing campaign to perform well if you include a target ROAS suddenly.

 In addition to all of this, you're also able to choose the "Maximize Conversion Value" bidding strategy without a tROAS.
 This could be a good idea to start off, while you get an understanding of your campaign's ROAS as a whole.
 Once it performs well without a tROAS, then you can confidently set a target ROAS.